nach131/nach131/README.md

 I specialize in creating scalable, reliable, and efficient software applications.

-One of my most notable projects is the game "So_Long", a simple yet addictive maze game made for 42.
-I have also worked on the game "Push_swap", an interesting and exciting puzzle game based on the push_swap project from 42.
+One of my most notable projects is the game [So_Long](https://github.com/nach131/so_long), a simple yet addictive maze game made for 42.
+I have also worked on the game [Push_Swap](https://github.com/nach131/push_swap_game), an interesting and exciting puzzle game based on the push_swap project from 42.

 If you're interested in working with me on a project or just want to connect, please don't hesitate to contact me.
 I'm excited to meet new people and collaborate on exciting software projects!